Are you Addicted to Xanax?

 We specialize in treating addiction and other co-occurring disorders, such as PTSD.
 Our Admissions specialists are available to walk you through the best options for treating your addiction.

-Research has found that benzos such as Xanax have been involved in about one-third of all deaths related to prescription drug overdoses.
-They are often combined with other prescription medications such as opioids.
+Research indicates benzos like Xanax link to about one-third of prescription drug overdose deaths.
+Xanax is often combined with other prescription medications such as opioids.
 This can lead to a deadly combination resulting in overdose and death.
-Professional behavioral healthcare providers such as Hotel California by the Sea, provide the experience, knowledge and care needed to help people who may be struggling with a benzos addiction.

-The benzos addiction treatment program provides a wide range of treatment options.
+Our benzos addiction treatment program provides a wide range of treatment options.
 This includes all levels of care such as medical detox, residential treatment, partial hospitalization programming and intensive outpatient programming.
 Throughout each level of care, clients will receive options for medication management and intensive therapies.
-Unique therapies such as CBT, DBT and EMDR therapy have produced evidenced-based results in helping people with their addiction and co-occurring mental health disorders.
-Hotel California by the Sea specializes in creating individualized treatment plans for each client based on their needs.

 References: